 • Sautéing and stir-frying: These cooking methods involve quick cooking over high heat, which helps to retain the nutrient content of vegetables.
 The use of small amounts of oil can also enhance the absorption of fat-soluble vitamins.

-See also How long does it take to cook rutabaga
+See also How to cook mussels and clams

 Beneficial changes during cooking